 iPollingTM Results Review

 The next important consideration is the makeup of project resources for RPA/AI implementations.
 Just 6% report that only internal resources are used, with an additional 18% indicating that primarily internal resources are utilized.
-Most companies, at 76%, indicate that resources used come from a mix of internal and external sources.
+Most companies, at 76%, indicating that resources used come from a mix of internal and external sources.

 Here are a couple of the comments from Peeriosity members: